Last Updated: July 25, 2024

 United States of America

 Jim Croce was an American folk and rock singer and songwriter who had a net worth of $700,000 at the time of his death in 1973.
 That's the same as around $5 million today after adjusting for inflation.
-During his career, Jim sold 4 million albums.
-Not long after his death, Jim's widow Ingrid Croce-Rock sold all rights to his songs to Lefrak-Moelis Records for a reported $6 million, roughly $15 million after adjusting for inflation.
-Throughout the 90s, Lefrak-Moelis earned $3-4 million ever year off the songs.
+During his career, Jim Croce sold four million albums.
+Not long after his death, Jim's widow, Ingrid Croce-Rock, sold all rights to his songs to Lefrak-Moelis Records for a reported $6 million, roughly $15 million after adjusting for inflation.
+Throughout the '90s, Lefrak-Moelis earned $3-4 million every year off the songs.

 His album "Life and Times" was released in 1973.
-It reached #1 in Canada and #7 in the US.
-His final album, "I Got a Name," was released in 1973.
-It reached #2 in both the US and Canada.
-All three of his last albums were certified Gold in the US.
-Croce's singles "Bad, Bad Leroy Brown" and "Time in a Bottle" both reached #1 on the Billboard Hot 100 chart and the second song also reached #1 in Canada.
+It reached #1 in Canada and #7 in the U.S. His final album, "I Got a Name," was released in 1973.
+It reached #2 in both the U.S. and Canada.
+Jim's last three albums were certified Gold in the US.
+Croce's singles "Bad, Bad Leroy Brown" and "Time in a Bottle" both reached #1 on the "Billboard" Hot 100 chart, and the second song also reached #1 in Canada.

 Jim Croce Net Worth